Economic Sociology

 The focus of the “Sociology of Markets” research strand is on markets as a central institution of capitalist economies.
 The overall goal is developing an understanding of the functioning of markets with the help of the theoretical and methodological tools of sociology.
 Following Max Weber, markets are regarded as “arenas of social action” in which actors confront each other under conditions of competition.
 What social, cultural, and political conditions are required for the development of the social order of markets?
 The uncertainty that market actors face in making decisions is an overarching theme across the projects.
 The problems of coordination that arise out of this for market participants can be identified as problems of value, competition, or cooperation.
 The factor of uncertainty opens up broader theoretical possibilities to explain the embeddedness of economic action.

-The third area of focus is on large private wealth and wealthy families, investigating the institutional, familial, and cultural preconditions for long-term wealth preservation.
-The focus is on the role of the family as the holders of property rights, including across generations.
+The third area is large private wealth and wealthy families, investigating the institutional, familial, and cultural preconditions for long-term wealth preservation.
+The focus here is on the role of the family as the holders of property rights, including across generations.
 Contrary to the widespread understanding of the increasing insignificance of family structures in modern economic processes, the importance of the family in political economy and for long-term social inequality is considered.
+See also the description of the Wealth and Social Inequality Research Focus.

 Current Research Projects